Your morning

 🌤️Weather today

-Rain in the southeast of England.
-Largely dry elsewhere.
-High of 13C and low of 8C in London.
-Sunny spells in Belfast and Edinburgh.
+Light rain for much of England.
+High of 18C and low of 9C in London.
+Light rain in Belfast and Edinburgh too.

 ✏️Life coaching quote of the day

-That’s it for this morning.
-Thanks for reading and we’ll see you tomorrow.
+That’s it for this Tuesday morning.
+Thanks for reading!

 Adios!